 Dental Implants in Pike Creek, DE

-When a tooth is lost, the bone that previously surrounded the tooth melts away.
-When several teeth are missing, the facial structure may collapse as the jaw deteriorates over time.
-Acting like substitute tooth roots, implants bond with the bone to form a stable foundation for permanent replacement teeth that look, feel, and function like natural teeth.
+Functioning like a replacement tooth root, dental implants bond with the bone to form a stable foundation for permanent replacement teeth that look, feel, and function like natural teeth.
 Dental implant treatment restores the beauty of your natural smile.
 If you are in Wilmington and are considering a permanent tooth replacement procedure, please call Drs.
 Gladnick And Justison today to schedule your dental implant consultation.

 See this helpful video below for more information about dental implants.